-Were you injured in a car accident in California?
+Were you injured in a car accident in San Diego?
 If you were, you have a lot of unanswered questions.

 There are so many things worrying you, your head is getting dizzy.
 The laws governing motor vehicle accidents are numerous, and even experienced attorneys need help keeping track of all of it.

 But as an injured victim, you don’t need to try and learn all of that.
 It’s important for you to know what your rights are, and what you need to do to protect those rights.

 With so many things to worry about, let us fight the insurance company and get the compensation you deserve.

 You have a right to monetary compensation for any injuries caused by someone else in a San Diego car accident.

 If someone injures through their own careless acts or behavior, they owe you monetary compensation for those injuries.